-The cat/cow stretch goes by a few different names.
-No matter what you call it, it's great for posture and should help you deal with your back fat.
-"Think about filling the lungs as you inhale and hollowing the belly as you exhale," suggests Kalisz.
+The cat-cow stretch goes by a few different names.
+No matter what you call it, it’s great for posture and should help you deal with back fat.
+“Think about filling the lungs as you inhale and hollowing the belly as you exhale,” suggests Kalisz.

 - Begin on all fours, with your wrists in line and with your shoulders and your knees in line with your hips.

-- As you exhale, suck you belly into your spine, arching the back as you tuck your tailbone.
+- As you exhale, suck your belly into your spine, arching the back as you tuck your tailbone.

 - Move your chin in toward your chest as you exhale.

-- Repeat this movement four or five times, focusing on your breath.
+- Repeat this movement 4 or 5 times, focusing on your breath.

 Kalisz suggests thinking about lengthening your body through your fingers and toes and lifting to your maximum as you do this “swimming” exercise.

 - Begin by lying on your stomach with your arms in front of you against the mat.

 - Slowly lift your arms and legs off the floor, as if moving into a “Superwoman” or “Superman” position, keeping them together as they hover over the mat.